zulip/zulip-gci/tasks/submit-a-pull-request.md

   Refer to [this tutorial](https://guides.github.com/activities/hello-world/#pr) if you don't know how to open a pull request.

+* Sign the Dropbox CLA using the link posted by the Dropbox CLA bot.

 * Post a link to the pull request when you submit your task on the GCI website.
 The link should look like `https://github.com/zulip/zulip-gci/pull/<number>`, where `<number>` is a 2 or